-Dr. Duffy Robbins is Professor of Youth Ministry at Eastern University in St. Davids, Pennsylvania, is a respected youth ministry veteran with over forty years of experience in the field.
+Dr. Duffy Robbins is Professor of Youth Ministry at Grove City College in Grove City, Pennsylvania, is a respected youth ministry veteran with over forty years of experience in the field.
 He speaks around the world to teenagers and people who care about teenagers.
 Duffy also serves as a Teaching Pastor at Faithbridge Church, Spring Texas.

 Duffy graduated magna cum laude with a Master of Divinity from Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts and completed his Doctor of Ministry in Youth and Family Ministry at Fuller Theological Seminary in Pasadena, CA.

 Duffy is the author of numerous books including Ministry of Nurture, This Way to Youth Ministry: An Introduction to the Adventure, Speaking to Teenagers (co-authored with Doug Fields), Youth Ministry Nuts and Bolts, Enjoy the Silence (co-authored with the lovely Maggie Robbins), There's a Teenager in My House (ed.
 Wayne Rice), Building a Youth Ministry That Builds Disciples and NINTH, co-authored with Reggie Joiner and Kristin Ivy as part of Orange's Phase Project.

 Duffy lives in Cranberry Township, PA with his wife and best friend, Maggie.
 They have two grown daughters, Erin and Katie.

 Dr. James Fleming, lecturer, is the director of Biblical Resources, LLC and the CEO of Biblical History Center, a museum of daily life in biblical times, located in LaGrange, GA.
 He obtained his Ed.D. degree from Southwestern Theological Seminary, Ft.
 Worth, TX.